-The farming industry is the foundation of the County's economy base.
+The farming industry is the foundation of the County's economic base.
 According to the United States Department of Agriculture (USDA) 2017 Census of Agriculture, about 37,819 workers were employed in farm labor throughout the county, indicating a significant need to provide housing for farmworkers and their families, particularly during peak harvest seasons.

 The City will provide technical support and offer incentives to housing developers, such as the Fresno Housing Authority and Self-Help Enterprises, in the application of funds for farmworker housing, including HCD (e.g. Joe Serna grant program) and USDA Rural Development loans and grants, other programs administered by California's Office of Migrant Services (OMS), and other funding sources that may become available.
 The City will also continue to offer incentives such as density bonuses, streamlined processing, and the minor deviation process to facilitate development of farmworker housing.
+The City will identify development opportunities for farmworker housing at least twice during the planning period.
+The City will also annually review the availability of funding opportunities to provide housing vouchers or other forms of rental assistance and apply as opportunities arise.